-- The Spanish section of the route is covered in Cicerone’s companion volume The Way of Saint James France: Le Puy to the Pyrenees.
+- The French section of the route is covered in Cicerone’s companion volume The Way of Saint James France: Le Puy to the Pyrenees.

 - The other Spanish Camino routes, such as the Camino del Norte, Camino Ingles and Camino Primitivo are alternative routes from the Pyrenees to Santiago, and are available in Cicerone's The Northern Caminos guidebook.

 - Or if you prefer to cycle the Pilgrim Road to Santiago de Compostela, Cicerone also has The Way of St James Cyclist Guide.